varshith-Git/portfolio/README.md

 ![Portfolio Preview](public/images/portfolio-preview.png)

 A modern, responsive portfolio website showcasing my skills, projects, and professional experience as a Data & AI Engineer.
 Built with React, TypeScript, and Vite.
+If you like the project fork the project and follow me

 ## 🌟 Live Demo